Sprains, Strains, and Tears: The Most Common Workplace InjuriesDecember 20, 2018

 Risk Factors of Sprains and Strains

-While on the job, a variety of risk factors can contribute to these injuries.
+While on the job, a variety of risk factors can contribute to these most common workplace injuries.
 These include:

 - Awkward posture